 Use of water in people's livelihoods until now has played a major role in the development of today's abundant society and culture.
-However, various factors such as concentration of population in urban areas, changes to industrial structures, and climate change accompanied by global warming have led to changes in the water cycle, resulting in various issues such as floods, droughts, and impacts on ecosystems.
+However, various factors such as concentration of population in urban areas, changes to industrial structures, and global warming and other forms of climate change have led to changes in the water cycle, resulting in various issues such as floods, droughts, and impacts on ecosystems.